denishuk/dataGrid/replit.md

 - July 08, 2025.
 Updated data-table-action-bar styling to use indigo color scheme (bg-indigo-600) instead of blue for consistent theming
 - July 08, 2025.
 Fixed all TypeScript errors in DataTable components including unused imports, variable declarations, and type mismatches
 - July 08, 2025.
 Improved grouping row layout by colspan merging checkbox and first data column for better label width and visual hierarchy
+- July 08, 2025.
+Converted HTML table structure to div elements using Tailwind CSS Grid layout for more flexible styling capabilities

 ## User Preferences